pytmg/cli/README.md

 > - **Issues**:
 >   - ~~Sometimes the menu mysteriously disappears~~ (*probably fixed??*).
 >   - Haven’t been able to replicate it lately, but let me know if you can.
 It might’ve been patched after the resizing workaround.

 ---

+## UNIX Usage

+There are *some* issues with Linux and this CLI menu shenanagin, BUT, you can [fork](https://github.com/pytmg/cli/fork) this repository, and make a fix for UNIX Systems!

+---